hafedhmhammdi/prometheus-grafana-openshift-430/docs/README.md

-# Monitoring in Redhat Openshift 4.3 using Prometheus and Grafana
+# Monitoring with Prometheus and Grafana in RedHat Openshift 4.3

-Redhat Openshift 4.3 cluster monitoring can be done using the Prometheus and Grafana.
+Redhat Openshift 4.3 cluster monitoring can be done using Prometheus and Grafana.

 The Objective of this documenation is to explain about the following.